ILLINOIS

 Community Choice is called Municipal Electricity Aggregation (MEA) in Illinois.
 MEA became wildly popular from 2011 to 2013 because it offered very significant savings to customers.
-But when savings largely disappeared in 2014-15 many MEAs ceased operations.
-Nevertheless, Illinois still has hundreds of MEAs and a strong base of political support.
+When savings largely disappeared in 2014-15, many MEAs ceased operations, however from 2016 on, MEAs have been re-launching and/or forming with favorable pricing.

 HISTORY

-Municipal aggregation in the Midwest operates in a competitive retail environment.
+Municipal electricity aggregation in the Illinois operates in a competitive retail environment.
 A functional separation between power generation and power delivery has existed since the 1990s.
 Municipalities or individual customers are able to sign contracts to buy power from licensed Alternative Retail Energy Suppliers (ARES).
 However, before the introduction of MEA, few residential customers took the trouble to switch to electricity from alternative suppliers.

 As in other Community Choice states, Illinois’ large utilities – ComEd and Ameren Illinois – continue to handle power transmission and distribution, line maintenance and customer billing.
 Because the retail market was already open, the utilities expressed no opposition to the introduction of municipal aggregation.
 ARES companies supported the introduction and growth of MEA because it reduced their customer acquisition costs.